masreplay/weather_app/README.md

 ## Screenshots
-- check the screenshots folder for the screenshots
+- Check the screenshots folder for the screenshots

 ## Extra bonus
 - Support deep linking